bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 - Tarrif causes the World Price $P_W$ to increase
 - If the country was importing
-    - The new import is going to be reduced
+    - The new import is going to be smaller
     - The consumer surplus is going to decrease but the producer surplus will increase
-    - There is Deadweight loss (DWL) from the traiffs
+    - There is Deadweight Loss (DWL) from the traiffs